Back to all posts

 The key is to use your device correctly and be aware of a few simple precautions.
 Most issues arise from improper use, like overdoing the treatment time or not using the safety features included with the device.
 Sticking to the recommended schedule and listening to your body will ensure your experience is both effective and completely safe.
 Before you begin, it’s always a good idea to read the user manual from front to back.
 This will help you feel confident and prepared as you start your journey toward healthier, fuller hair.

-Always Protect Your Eyes
+First Things First: Protect Your Eyes

 While red light therapy is safe for your skin and hair follicles, you should never look directly into the light source.
 The LEDs in these devices are bright and concentrated, and direct exposure could potentially harm your eyes.
 Reputable manufacturers always include a pair of protective goggles with their devices for this very reason, and it’s crucial that you wear them during every single treatment.
 According to researchers at Stanford Medicine, proper eye protection is a fundamental safety step.
 Making this a non-negotiable part of your routine is the easiest way to ensure your sessions are worry-free.